This post may contain affiliate links. Please read our disclosure policy.

 How to Make Lemonade Cake

-2. Make the batter: Add the cake mix, milk, oil and eggs to a large mixing bowl and whisk together to form a smooth, thick batter.
+1. Make the Batter: Add the cake mix, milk, vanilla, oil, and eggs to a large mixing bowl and whisk together to form a smooth, thick batter.

-serving of lemonade cake sitting on a white round plate
+Square slice of lemonade cake sitting on a wood spatula.

 How to Store

-Store leftover lemonade cake tightly covered in the fridge for up to 5 days.
+Refrigerator: Store leftover lemonade cake tightly covered with plastic wrap in the fridge for up to 5 days.
 Serve cold from the fridge or at room temperature.

-Can I use lemonade instead of water in cake mix?
+Can I use fresh lemon juice instead of lemonade concentrate?

 Lemonade Cake